2010 Philippine presidential election: Candidates

 In the Philippines, the multi-party system is implemented.
 Sometimes a coalition of different parties are made.
-Notable this year is the Pwersa ng Masang Pilipino–PDP–Laban and Nacionalista Party–NPC coalitions.
+Notable this year is the Pwersa ng Masang Pilipino–PDP–Laban and Nacionalista–NPC coalitions.
 Each party hosts candidates who go through a process to determine the presidential nominee for that party.

 The Commission on Elections released its list of 16 approved candidates for president and vice-president on December 15.
 One disqualified candidate, Perlas, was reinstated.

 This is arranged by the presidential candidates' surname.

 Opinion polls

 The Philippines has two primary opinion polling companies: Social Weather Stations (SWS) and Pulse Asia.

 For president

 Plotted as a 3-period moving average of the surveys.

 For vice president

 Plotted as a 3-period moving average of the surveys.

 Exit poll

 SWS conducted an exit poll.
 SWS's 2004 exit poll missed by a large margin the result.

 According to the SWS exit poll, 45% of Muslims voted for Binay, while only 17% chose Roxas and 28% for Legarda.
 About 75% of the members of the Iglesia ni Cristo voted for Roxas.
 Despite having the endorsement of several Catholic bishops, de los Reyes only got 0.2% of the Catholic vote, while Aquino, despite being branded by some Catholic organizations as not pro-life, got 44%.